kenny791/T2A2-API-Webserver/README.md

 Methods: POST
 Argument: N/A
 Authentication: registered users
-Description: allows registered users to submit a new restaurant to the database.
+Description: allows registered users to submit a new restaurant to the database
 Request Body:
 ```
 {